OpenChain-Project/Reference-Material/SBOM-Quality/OpenChain-SBOM-Guide-0.9_EN.md

 There are 3 majors formats for SBOMs: SPDX, CycloneDX, and SWID.
 These 3 formats are the ones recommended by NTIA document "The Minimum Elements For a Software Bill of Materials (SBOM)" (see References section).

-The reasons for selecting SPDX as the example data format of the OpenChain SBOM Quality Guide are the following:
+The reasons for selecting SPDX as the data format of the OpenChain SBOM Quality Guide are the following:
 * SPDX is an ISO standard,
 * SPDX has more features than CycloneDX for license compliance,
 * SPDX has a human-readable format (CycloneDX has only JSON and XML),